Machx/SwiftyKeychain/README.md

 # SwiftyKeychain

 Swifty keychain is a simple Swift API wrapper around Apples Keychain API's.
+It aims to provide a simple, and yet flexible Keychain wrapper with no additional dependencies.

 ## Usage